-DISCLOSURE: Please refer to the website of the U.S. Embassy in Manila for official statement on this issue.
+DISCLOSURE: Please refer to the statement of the Philippine Embassy in Washington, D.C., on this issue.

 Washington, D.C. – The State Department today announced a life-changing new policy for Filipinos.
 Visas will no longer be required to travel to the United States.
 The policy to take the Philippines off the list of countries whose citizens are required to obtain visas for travel to the U.S. is effective immediately.

 The new policy comes on the heels of a recent survey showing that an overwhelming majority of Filipinos have a favorable view of the United States.
 The Philippines ranked first in a global survey on the image of the United States worldwide, beating even the U.S. itself when it comes to a favorable view on the American people.

 According to the 2013 Global Attitudes Project of the Pew Research Center in Washington DC, the Philippines got an 85 percent score, the highest, when people were asked “Do you have a favorable or unfavorable view of the US?”

 U.S. Secretary of State John Kerry said that the State Department made this monumental decision as a way to reward the Filipinos for making the U.S. really look good in the survey.

 With this new policy, the U.S. is now added to the list of 25 countries which do not require travel visas for Filipinos.
 These countries include most of the Philippines’ Southeast Asian neighbors as well as some countries in Latin America including Brazil, Costa Rica, Peru and Bolivia.

 Remote working Tip : No work worries whether you`re in Philippines or US because you can still stay connected to your work remotely from anywhere on any device by accessing your online private work space on high performance hosted citrix xendesktop available at an affordable xendesktop cost.
 Enhance your work experience by accessing complete MS office suite on the same xendesktop with O365CloudExperts.